ThreeandZ/test/README.md

-# Cloud Coding
+# Cloud Coding Demo
-DemoThis is a demo project using GitHub's cloud-based tools.
+This is a demo project using GitHub's cloud-based tools.